paulhayes/AnimatorStateMachineUtil/README.md

 ## Usage

+Any monobehaviour you want to receive state notifiactions of an Animator must be present on the same GameObject as the Animator.

 Include the namespace at the top of your monobehaviour
 ```
 using AnimatorStateMachineUtil;
 ```

+Then label any methods you want to receive notification.
+There are three State Attributes supported, StateEnterMethod, StateUpdateMethod and StateExitMethod.
+The name of your method is not important, but the method must be public.
+You can Add these attributes to as many Monobehaviours as you want on the Animator's GameObject.
 ```
 	[StateEnterMethod("Layer.StateName")]
 	public void EnteredStateName()